CM meeting President on Jan 21 to seek Bedi's replacement | Politics

 He said the Collector had imposed the order withoutconsulting the government.

-''I have asked for an explanation from the Collector so thatwe can go ahead with disciplinary proceedings against Bedi,''he said.
+''I have asked for an explanation from the Collector so thatwe can go ahead with disciplinary proceedings against her,''he said.

 Narayanasamy said Welfare Minister M Kandasamy, HealthMinister Malladi Krishna Rao and the Member of ParliamentVaithilingam would accompany him to Delhi to meet thePresident.